-Equal employment opportunity (EEO) statutes that prohibit federal agencies, including the Department of Labor, from discriminating against employees on the basis of race, color, religion, sex, national origin, age, disability, and genetic information, as well as wage differences between men and women performing substantially equal work, also prohibit retaliation against individuals who oppose unlawful discrimination or participate in an employment discrimination proceeding.
+Equal employment opportunity (EEO) statutes that prohibit federal agencies, including the Department of Labor, from discriminating against employees on the basis of - race (including dress and grooming), color, national origin (including ethnicity or ancestry, accent, and use of a language other than English), religion or religious creed (including reasonable accommodation of religious beliefs or practices), physical or mental disability (including reasonable accommodation of physical or mental disability), genetic information, sex (including pregnancy, childbirth, lactation, abortion, and related medical conditions and procedures), sexual orientation, gender identity, gender expression, intersex conditions, age, and parental status - also prohibit retaliation against individuals who oppose unlawful discrimination or participate in an employment discrimination proceeding.
 As a result, an agency may not fire, demote, harass or otherwise take adverse action against an employee or applicant for employment for filing a charge of discrimination, participating in a discrimination proceeding, or otherwise opposing discrimination.

 What activity is protected by the prohibition against retaliation?

-An individual engages in protected activity when s/he: (1) opposes a practice s/he considers to be discriminatory; (2) participates in an employment discrimination proceeding; or (3) engages in other protected activity.
+An individual engages in protected activity when they: (1) oppose a practice they consider to be discriminatory; (2) participate in an employment discrimination proceeding; or (3) engage in other protected EEO activity.

 Participating in an employment discrimination proceeding: Participation means taking part in an employment discrimination proceeding.
 Participation is protected activity even if the proceeding involved claims that ultimately were found to be invalid.
 Examples of participation include filing a charge of employment discrimination; cooperating with an internal investigation of alleged discriminatory practices; or serving as a witness in an EEO investigation or litigation.

 Other Protected Activity: Additional protected activity includes requests for an accommodation based on disability or religion.